meson800/touchstone-auth/README.md

 ```

 When you call this the first time, your Python script will hang on the 2FA step until
-the Duo push is accepted.
+the second-factor (by default, Duo push) is accepted.
 Subsequent requests should not block until the 30-day
 "remember me" period is exceeded.

 If this blocking behavior is undesired, you can set the argument `should_block=False`